shivasiddharth/GassistPi/README.md

 The default keyword for tracking parcel is **parcel**.
 For example, you can say **where is my parcel** or **track my parcel**.

 Regsiter for a free account with Aftership at https://www.aftership.com gnereate an API number and add parcels to the tracking list.
-The generated API number should be added to the actions.py script at the indicated location.
+The generated API number should be added to the **config.yaml** at the indicated location.
 For a better understanding follow the attached youtube video.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=WOyYL46s-q0
 " target="_blank"><img src="http://img.youtube.com/vi/WOyYL46s-q0/0.jpg"